 While the Carter exhibition does not quite fulfill the expectations its title promises, it does succeed in presenting visitors an opportunity to immerse themselves in an extraordinary assemblage of art and to consider in new ways these two illustrious American artists.
 It would be fascinating to know if visitors come away from the exhibition with a sense of American mythology reimagined, or reinforced.

 Cite this article: Mark Thistlethwaite, review of Mythmakers: The Art of Winslow Homer and Frederic Remington, Amon Carter Museum of American Art, Panorama: Journal of the Association of Historians of American Art 7, no. 1 (Spring 2021), https://doi.org/10.24926/24716839.11889.

-One of the co-curators for Mythmakers, Margaret Adler, sits on the Advisory Board of Panorama.
+One of the co-curators for Mythmakers, Margaret Adler, sits on the Advisory Council of Panorama.
 Another, Diana Jocelyn Greenwold, serves as Membership Coordinator for the journal’s parent organization, the Association of Historians of American Art.

 - The exhibition opened in Denver as Natural Forces: Winslow Homer and Frederic Remington.
 In Portland and Fort Worth, the mythmakers title was used. ↵

 - Christian Brinton, “Winslow Homer,” Scribner’s Magazine 49 (January 11, 1911): 10. ↵

 - “Fine Arts.
 Illustrative Drawings at American Galleries,” Brooklyn Daily Eagle, November 4, 1905. ↵